Erdos-Team-DaVinci/bird-classifcation/README.md

 ## Future Directions
 There are some of our ideas to improve this project.
 ### Enhance model preprocessing
-Our model performance reduced when we tested with naturalistic images likely due to a lack of clearly visible features.
-We hope to address this though improved pre-processing.
+Our model performance reduced when we tested with naturalistic images, likely due to a lack of clearly visible features.
+We hope to address this through improved preprocessing.

 ### Model improvement
-There is rich variation between apperance of bird sexes: male birds typically has brighter, more vivid colors than females.
-Thus, it is possible for the model to predict the same species but different sexes differently.
+There is rich variation between the appearance of bird sexes: male birds typically have brighter, more vivid colors than females.
+Thus, the model can predict the same species but different sexes differently.
 Additional training is needed as the majority of our training data is on male birds.
 ### Model expantion
-- Due to the time and resource constrains, we were not able to train the species out of NY.
+- Due to the time and resource constraints, we were not able to train the species out of NY.
 We would love to expand more bird species on national or continental scales.
 - Currently, we can only predict species in our trained dataset.
-We hope to implement a function that outputs not included in a list when predicted confidence is under a given threshold.
+We hope to implement a function that outputs not included in a list when a predicted confidence is under a given threshold.